 Hardware companies including Asus, Gigabyte, and MSI have unveiled a list of devices, including laptops and motherboards, that will officially support Microsoft's upcoming Windows 11 OS.

 With Windows 11's confusing TPM 2.0 requirements and the updated minimum Intel and AMD processors needed to run the new OS, notable manufacturers are now offering a list of approved devices that will support the operating system.
-In fact, Dell, HP, and Acer have already revealed devices that will run the new OS.
+In fact, Dell (opens in new tab), HP (opens in new tab), and Acer (opens in new tab) have already revealed devices that will run the new OS.

 - Windows 11: latest OS features, major updates, and more

 - Windows 11 compatibility: Can your CPU run it?

 As spotted by Neowin, other big brands are doing the same.
 Asus, known for its incredible line of gaming laptops, published two lists.
 The first offers the hardware requirements and Windows 11-compatible Asus motherboards and processors, including for Intel and AMD.

 The second list features PCs, laptops, workstations, AiO, and more devices that will be compatible with Microsoft's OS.
 With the hundreds currently listed (opens in new tab), chances are owners of Asus laptops will be able to support Windows 11.